webgl — community teskooano, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for webgl MCP Server
+Capabilities Granted for webgl

-Generating custom shaders for enhanced visual effects
+Generating custom shaders for HUD visualizations

 !
 Prerequisites & Limits

-• Requires direct GPU access
+• Requires GPU support

 • Potential for resource exhaustion and driver vulnerabilities